jdwitten/arr-pipe/README.md

 To publish a new version:

 1. Update version in package.json
+2. Create release notes in `release-notes/v{version}.md`
-2. Commit changes
+3. Commit changes
-3. Run `yarn deploy`
+4. Run `yarn deploy`

-This will publish to npm and create a git tag.
+This will publish to npm and create a GitHub release with the corresponding release notes.

 ## 📄 License